data2intelligence/SpaCET/README.md

 This <a href="https://doi.org/10.5281/zenodo.7466024"
-target="_blank">Link</a> provides access to the 10 scRNA-seq datasets used to generate SpaCET’s cell-type reference, along with the 8 spatial transcriptomics samples demonstrated in our manuscript.
+target="_blank">Link</a> provides access to the 10 scRNA-seq datasets used to generate SpaCET’s in-house cell-type reference, along with the 8 spatial transcriptomics samples demonstrated in our manuscript.

 ## Contact